Honoring Those Who Have Made an Impact

 Angela Bradley has worked at MGCCC since 2014.
 Her husband, Dr. Cedric Bradley, is dean of Instruction at the Jackson County Campus.
 Her sons, Caleb, 11, and Sean, 9, appeared in MGCCC’s Holiday video this past December.
 Always striving to help students complete the often-arduous financial aid process, Bradley said her team practices the motto “Do unto others as you would have them do unto you.”

 LaTrice McDonald is an admissions specialist at the Perkinston Campus.
 She has worked at the college since 2001, when she started working part-time at the Learning Resources Center.
-She began working at the Perkinston Campus full-time in 2005.
+Later, she began working at the Perkinston Campus full-time in 2005.
 She is an MGCCC alumna and has a bachelor’s degree in Psychology and Gerontology from William Carey University.

 Dr. Joan Hendrix